Why should I foster?

 What is the time commitment for foster parents?

-As a foster parent, you will first attend our volunteer info session and new volunteer orientation, followed by a two-hour training session.
+As a foster parent, you will first attend our volunteer info session followed by a foster care class.
 After that, the amount of time an animal is in your care can vary from a few days to several months, dependent on your needs and the needs of the animal.

 How old do I need to be to become a foster parent?

 Foster parents must be 18 years or older, however, everyone in your household is encouraged to help care for the foster pets!
 Children must be supervised by adults during all interactions with foster pets.